 |United Kingdom||Financial Conduct Authority (FCA)|

-We can add Cyprus to the list, too.
 Most government regulators have a website that lists each registered broker.
-The Cyprus Securities and Exchange Commission (CySEC), for example, lists some two hundred names.
-ASIC, the Australian Securities & Investments Commission, does not offer a list of names but if you have a name already, you can look it up on the ASIC website.
-Norway does not place its own seal of approval on Forex brokers but lists companies licensed to offer retail FX services in the country while being regulated by other countries.
+The Cyprus Securities and Exchange Commission (CySEC), for example, lists some two hundred and fifty names.
+ASIC, the Australian Securities & Investments Commission, does not offer a list of names, but if you have a name already, you can look it up on the ASIC website.

 If you live in a developing country without a brokerage industry, you should always choose a broker in a regulated environment, even though it may entail more paperwork and other hassles than you really want to deal with.
 This is because the very presence of the regulator provides comfort that you will get your capital stake and any gains returned to you when you want to withdraw funds or close the account.
 That is the original purpose of state regulation — to ensure the broker does not just steal the client’s money.